chantastic/sites/chan.dev/src/pages/syntax/pitch.md

 There are two formats that might do well here.
 This is the shape they could take for the latest episode (if the response justified additional content):

 - `The Syntax Guide to SQL: The 20 commands, operators, and features you HAVE to know.`
+  - Style: freecodecamp YouTube (guide)
+  - Question: how?
-- `A brief History of ORMs: How they came to be and why they are still relevant.`
+- `A Brief History of ORMs: How they came to be and why they are still relevant.`
+  - Documentary style.
+  - Question: why?

+"What", "when", and "where" are well covered by the podcast.

 ## Notes